mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-intro.md

 ## What Does the Mendix Cloud-Native Architecture Look Like?

 The Mendix cloud-native architecture enables you to scale your applications and nodes while supporting the speed and flexibility required to deliver new functionality.
-Built-in agility and DevOps features combine with our Cloud Foundry (PaaS) support to empower small cross-functional teams to deploy highly portable and microservice-based applications in containers.
+Built-in Agility and DevOps combine with our Cloud-Foundry (PaaS) support to allow small cross-functional teams to deploy highly portable, microservices based applications in containers.

 Read more in [What Does the Mendix Cloud-Native Architecture Look Like?](architecture-principles#cloud-native).

 ## How Does the Mendix Architecture Enable Scalability & Performance?

 At its core, the Mendix Platform architecture has a stateless runtime engine.
-Being stateless means that new resources can be added dynamically to support the growing demands of your applications, such as increasing user populations and processing requirements.
-Multiple runtimes instances seamlessly handle any requests, and if an instance should fail or become overloaded, the load is picked up automatically in order to provide an HA environment with instances managed at the PaaS layer.
+Being stateless means that new resources can be added dynamically to support the growing demands of your applications, such as increasing user populations or processing requirements.
+Multiple runtimes instances seamlessly handle any requests picking up the load automatically should an instance fail or become overloaded to provide an HA environment, with instances managed at the PaaS layer.

 For details, see [How Does the Mendix Architecture Enable Scalability & Performance?](architecture-principles#scalability-performance).